 Board Members: Rick Schmidt (Legal Counsel); Brenda Wilcox (Sr. Pastor Representative and Treasurer); Kay Simmons (Promotion); Pastor Chris Enstad.
-Rick Blum is the Columbarium Administrator and Brad Nelson is the Landscaping Maintenance Volunteer.
+Rick Blum is the Columbarium Administrator and Brad Nelson volunteer for Landscaping Maintenance.

-The Good Shepherd Lutheran Church Columbarium, having been established in 2015, celebrated its eighth Anniversary in 2022.
+The Good Shepherd Lutheran Church Columbarium, having been established in 2015, celebrated its 8th Anniversary in 2022.

-The primary responsibility of the Columbarium Board is to perpetually maintain the final resting place for members and friends of Good Shepherd.
+The primary responsibility of the Columbarium Board is to maintain perpetually the final resting place for members and friends of Good Shepherd.

-The last year we continued our focus on maintaining and ,where possible, enhancing the aesthetic appearance of the columbarium.
+The last year we continued our focus maintaining and where possible enhancing the aesthetic appearance of the columbarium.
 The primary efforts in this regard were:

-- Supporting Brad Nelson, long time member of Good Shepherd, as he volunteers his landscaping gifts and time to maintain the columbarium as we go forward.
-Thank you, Brad! - Installing fresh mulch each spring and maintaining the water feature. - Expanding the paver area to the west to enhance the phase two area.
+Supporting Brad Nelson, long time member of Good Shepherd as he volunteers his landscaping gifts and time to maintain the columbarium as we go forward.
+Thank you Brad!
+Installing fresh mulch each spring and maintaining the water feature.
+Expanding the paver area to the west to enhance the phase two area.

-All 72 of the original Phase One niches are sold and 17 of the 36 Phase Two niches are sold.
+All 72 of the original Phase One Niches are sold and 17 of the 36 Phase Two niches are sold.

-Columbarium Record for the 2022/23 Fiscal Year:

-Number of Inurnments: 10

-Number of Niche Sales: 10

-Number of Paver Sales: 2
+Columbarium Record for the 2022/23 Fiscal Year: Number of Inurnments: 10 Number of Niche Sales: 10 Number of Paver Sales: 2